shipyardapp/Shipyard-Documentation/docs/blueprint-library/mysql/mysql-store-query-results-as-csv.md

 ---
 id: mysql-store-query-results-as-csv
-title: MySQL Template - Download Query Results to Shipyard
+title: MySQL Template - Download Query Results to Platform
 hide_title: true
-sidebar_label: Download Query Results to Shipyard
+sidebar_label: Download Query Results to Platform
-description: Information about Shipyard's low-code MySQL Download Query Results to Shipyard blueprint.
+description: Information about Platform's low-code MySQL Download Query Results to Platform blueprint.
 Turn the results of your SQL SELECT statement into a CSV file.
 keywords:
     - mysql
     - blueprint
     - template
 ---

-# MySQL - Download Query Results to Shipyard
+# MySQL - Download Query Results to Platform

 ## Overview
 Turn the results of your SQL SELECT statement into a CSV file.
 Extract your MySQL data into files for easier delivery to clients and partners.